dajat/30-Days-To-Automation/README.md

 I’m on a 30-day automation journey to build practical, hands-on projects and strengthen my skills.
 Each day, I’ll:

-- Build a new automation project 🔧
+- Build a new automation project 🔧 or two! 😉

 - Document what I learned 📚